-When a user console accesses a target module for the first time, a video profile is automatically created for this connection.
+When a user console accesses an analogue target module for the first time via bridging, a video profile is automatically created for this connection.

 This video profile stores information about the different cable parameters.
 This information ensures that the video image is displayed perfectly at the user console.